Michelle Williams (actress): Personal life

 Williams and Heath Ledger (pictured) began dating in 2004 while filming Brokeback Mountain.
 She gave birth to their daughter the next year.

 Williams began dating Heath Ledger in 2004 while working on the film Brokeback Mountain.
-The couple cohabited in Boerum Hill, Brooklyn, New York, and in 2005, she gave birth to their daughter Matilda.
+The couple lived together in Boerum Hill, Brooklyn, New York, and in 2005, she gave birth to their daughter Matilda.
 In September 2007, Williams's father confirmed to The Daily Telegraph that Ledger and Williams had broken up.

 In January 2008, when Williams was filming in Sweden for her movie, Mammoth (2009), news broke that Ledger had died of an accidental intoxication from prescription drugs.
 Although Williams continued filming, she later said, "It was horrible.
 I don't remember most of it."
 In her first public statement, a week after his death, she expressed her heartbreak and described Ledger's spirit as surviving in their daughter.
 She attended his memorial and funeral services later that month.
 After finishing work on the film Shutter Island in 2008, Williams admitted that playing a series of troubled women coupled with her own personal difficulties had taken an emotional toll.
 She took a year off work to focus on her daughter.

 Williams dated filmmaker Spike Jonze from July 2008 to September 2009.
 In 2011, she dated American filmmaker Cary Joji Fukunaga but they never publicly confirmed the relationship.
 Williams began dating American actor Jason Segel in February 2012, and they broke up in February 2013.
 She then dated American artist Dustin Yellin from April 2013 to May 2014, and American novelist Jonathan Safran Foer from July 2015 to 2016.
 In July 2017, Williams started dating financial consultant Andrew Youmans.
 They became engaged in January 2018, but broke up soon after.

 In July 2018, Williams married the musician Phil Elverum in a secret ceremony in the Adirondack Mountains.
 They filed for divorce in April 2019.
 She later described the marriage as a "mistake".

 In December 2019, Williams became engaged to the theater director Thomas Kail, with whom she worked on Fosse/Verdon; they married in March 2020.
-She gave birth to their son later in 2020 and another child in 2022.
-They welcomed their third child, Michelle's fourth overall, via surrogacy, in 2025.
+She gave birth to the couple’s first child, a son named Hart, in 2020, followed by the couple’s second child and second son, in 2022.
+They welcomed their third child, Michelle's fourth overall, a daughter, via surrogacy, in 2025.